Nivola/nivola/README.md

 Current version is: 1.4

 ## Authors
-See the list of contributors who participated in this project in the file AUTHOR.md contained in each specific project.
+See the list of contributors who participated in this project in the file AUTHORS contained in each specific project.

 ## License
 See the LICENSE.txt file contained in each specific project for details.